mrugesh1999/ENPM661/Project1/README.md

 ### Installation (For ubuntu 18.04)
 * timeit
-     * It is an built in library since python 2.3
+     It is a built in library since python 2.3

 * NumPy